-In this article we set out the approach to writing a Procedures Manual.
+In this article we will set out the approach to writing a Procedures Manual.

-The essence of a Procedures Manual is to keep it simple and document very clearly what you should do and then merely follow the plan and record it so that this forms project quality plans.
+The essence of a Procedures Manual is to keep it simple and document very clearly what you should do.
+Then all you need to do is follow the plan and record any information which will form your project quality plans.
 These quality plans are auditable and will be certified by a Quality Assurance Company.

 - If you do things effectively and efficiently, you will provide better goods or services, more quickly and at a lower cost.